johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 design and so also for DNS.
 In the DNS case redundancy is addressed by having multiple name servers for the same zone.
 However, when the zone is DNSSEC-signed there is traditionally an additional single point of
-failure: the so-called "signer".
+failure: the so-called "signer" of the zone.

-Multi-signer ({{!RFC8901}}) describes a process by which it is possible to use more than one signer, by having the signers (or their agents) communicate and exchange data that should be signed by the other signer.
+In multi-signer ({{!RFC8901}}) model 2, a process is described by which it is possible to use more than one signer (each with its own set of keys), by having the signers (or their agents) communicate and exchange data that should be signed by the other signer.
 The most obvious example is that each signer's Key-Signing Key must sign a DNSKEY RRset that contains the Zone-Signing Keys for all signers.

-To synchronize data between signers two models are possible: in a "centralized" model there is a single "controller" that decides what changes are needed.
-In a "distributed" model the signers themselves (or an agent of each signer)decide what changes are needed.
+To synchronize data between signers two models are possible: either a "centralized" model where a single "controller" decides what changes are needed, or a "distributed" model where the signers themselves (or an agent of each signer) decide what changes are needed.

 The first model has been implemented previously, and while it works from a technical point of view, it is not a good solution from a risk management point of view.
-The primary problem is that the signers have difficulty accepting that an external third party (the controller) has the ability to change the data (of a customer zone).
+The primary problem is that the signers have difficulty accepting that an external third party (the controller) has the ability to modify data (in a customer zone).

 This document is an attempt to address the synchronization problem by proposing a distributed model without a central controller.